 2017-2019 Performance Share Vesting.
 In 2017 the Compensation Committee approved the award of Performance Shares to the Southwest Officers.
 For Performance Shares granted in 2017 to Mr. Hester and Ms. Haller, 60% were earnable based on a consolidated EPS performance measure, and 40% were earnable based on a utility segment ROE performance measure.
 For Messrs.
 Peterson and DeBonis, 60% of the Performance Shares were earnable based on utility segment net income, and 40% were earnable based on ROE.
 To calculate ROE, Utility segment net income was divided by the average equity balance for 2017 through 2019.
 Each of these measures was adjusted to remove the impact of Company-owned life insurance.
-Performance was measured over a three-year performance period 2017-2019, the total shareholder return for the Company was below the 25th percentile of the peer group and therefore a 15% reduction (85% modifier) was applied to the results to determine ultimate payout.
+Performance was measured over a three-year performance period commencing on January 1, 2017 and continuing through December 31, 2019.
+For the three-year period 2017-2019, the total shareholder return for the Company was below the 25th percentile of the peer group and therefore a 15% reduction (85% modifier) was applied to the results to determine ultimate payout.
 On February 24, 2020, the Committee determined that for the 2017-2019 performance period, the payout (net of the total shareholder return modifier) is 120% of the target award level, except for those officers subject to the consolidated EPS measure.
-For Mr. Hester and Ms. Haller, who are subject to the consolidated EPS measure.
-For Mr. Hester and Ms. Haller, who are subject to the consolidated EPS measure.
-For Mr. Hester and Ms. Haller, who are subject to the consolidated EPS measure.
-Shares are included in the "Stock Vested During 2019" table.
+For Mr. Hester and Ms. Haller, who are subject to the consolidated EPS measure, the payout (net of the total shareholder return modifier) is 113% of the target award level.
+The 2017-2019 Performance Shares are included in the "Stock Vested During 2019" table.